Luis Vázquez (baseball): Baltimore Orioles

 On January 31, 2025, Vázquez was traded to the Baltimore Orioles in exchange for cash considerations.
 He was designated for assignment by the Orioles following the signing of Ramón Laureano on February 4.
 Vázquez cleared waivers and was sent outright to the Triple-A Norfolk Tides on February 7.
 In 37 appearances for Norfolk, he batted .280/.345/.447 with five home runs, 20 RBI, and three stolen bases.
 On June 10, the Orioles selected Vázquez's contract, adding him to their active roster.
 His first MLB home run was a solo shot off John Rooney in the seventh inning of a 3-2 home win over the Houston Astros on August 24.
+Vázquez made 33 appearances for the Orioles, slashing .160/.208/.240 with one home run, three RBI, and two stolen bases.
+On November 18, Vázquez was designated for assignment by the Orioles.
+He cleared waivers and was sent outright to Norfolk on November 23.

+In March 2026, Vázquez was placed on the injured list after he broke his right thumb on a hit by pitch during spring training.
+After rehabilitating with the High–A Frederick Keys, he went on to make 50 appearances for Triple–A Norfolk, hitting .225 with six home runs, 18 RBI, and seven stolen bases.
+On August 26, the Orioles selected Vázquez's contract, adding him to their active roster.
+He made his season debut for Baltimore that day against the St. Louis Cardinals, appearing as a pinch runner and defensive replacement for Samuel Basallo in the ninth inning.
+Vázquez was designated for assignment by the Orioles on August 31.